RETURN TO JERUSALEM, PART 6

 It doesn’t help that he explains the four prohibitions, which go well beyond the confines of the Noahide laws, as derived from Leviticus 17-18.

 In those chapters, the Torah describes the sins of the Canaanites, warns the people of Israel against imitating their ways, and prescribes four prohibitions which both the Israelite and the stranger who dwells among the nation much keep.
 “These correspond to the four prohibitions of the apostolic decree, in the order in which they occur in the apostolic letter.”
 [Richard Bauckham, “James and the Jerusalem Church,” in “The Book of Acts In Its Palestinian Setting, (Grand Rapids, MI: Wm.
-Eerdmans Publishing Co., 1995), 459]
+Eerdmans Publishing Co., 1995), 459]-D. Thomas Lancaster

 Torah Club, Volume 6: Chronicles of the Apostles